onebeartoe/PIXEL/EmulationStation-kai/README.md

 ================

 This is a fork of EmulationStation for RetroPie that has been modified to integrate with the Pixelcade LED Marquee http://pixelcade.org
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.
 The Pixelcade integration includes the modification of these 4 files, specifically making calls to the Pixelcade REST API at http://pixelcade.org/api .
-To date, this code has been succesfully compiled for Raspberry Pi 3B (Stretch) and Ubuntu 18_04.
+To date, this code has been succesfully compiled for Raspberry Pi 3B (Stretch) and Raspberry Pi 4 (Buster) and Ubuntu 18_04.

 * es-app/src/views/ViewController.cpp
 * es-app/src/SystemScreenSaver.cpp